seanpat09/squizzle-mk2/README.md

 ## Donors

-`!adddonor <donorname>` will add a donor to the list of donors.
+`!adddonor <donorname> <amount>` will add a donor to the list of donors with their donation amount.
+If they donated before, it will increment their total donations.
 For example, you can do `!adddonor @squizzeflip`

+`!donor <donorname>` will list out a single the donor's total donations using the message "<donor name> has donated $<total donations> so far!`);"

-`!donors` will list out all the donors using the message "Thank you to our donors! <list of donors>"
+`!donors` will list out all the donors with their total donations using the message "Thank you to our donors! <list of donors>"

 `!removedonor <donorname>` will remove a donor from the list.
 Useful for removing dupes or typos.
 For example, you can do `!remove @squazzeflop`